Back to Reference

 Customer acquisition cost (CAC)

-CAC is the total cost of acquiring a new customer, including marketing and sales expenses.
+CAC is the total cost of acquiring a new customer, including marketing and sales expenses; for B2B SaaS companies, the average combined CAC is $239.
 Monitoring CAC helps ensure that your sales motion is cost-effective and sustainable.
 If CAC is too high, it may indicate inefficiencies in your sales process.

 Customer lifetime value (CLV)

-CLV measures the total revenue you can expect from a customer over the duration of their relationship with your business.
+CLV measures the total revenue you can expect from a customer over their relationship with your business, and a common benchmark for a healthy business model is an LTV that is at least 3 times your CAC.
 A higher CLV often means your sales motion is attracting valuable, long-term customers who are likely to renew or upgrade over time.

 Win rates

 Win rate is the percentage of deals that your team successfully closes compared to the total number of opportunities.
-A high win rate shows that your sales motion is effective at turning prospects into paying customers, while a low win rate suggests there may be challenges in your closing process.
+A high win rate shows your sales motion is effective at turning prospects into paying customers, and even a modest improvement can translate into a significant 4 to 12 percent increase in topline growth.

 Tools and technologies for enhancing sales motions